OliveTin/OliveTin/README.md

 # OliveTin

-OliveTin is a web based quick access control panel for running jobs.
+OliveTin is a web interface for running Linux shell commands.

 For example, it can be used to turn home automation lights on or off, or start workflows in n8n.